VaclavDedik/triager/text/README.md

 All you need to do is run this command:

     $ make

+Or if you want it to be fast (without rebuilding index information):

+    $ make fast

 If you also want to run evince, use this command: